jchr1st/workshop_howto/fmm_reserve/fmm_reserve.rst

 Need Help?
 ++++++++++++

-If you have any questions or issues on the day of the bootcamp, please reach out to the corporate SE team at hostedpoc@nutanix.com or #rx-and-hpoc on slack.
-You can also ask in the #technology-bootcamps channel on slack.
+If you have any questions or issues on the day of the bootcamp, please reach out to the OE team at hostedpoc@nutanix.com or #rx-and-hpoc on slack.
+You can also ask in the `#technology-bootcamps <slack://channel?id=C0RAC0CHX&team=T0252CLM8>`_ channel on slack.